-The Dallas metropolitan area is much larger, and is one of the fastest growing in the country.
-The 13-county Dallas- Fort Worth- Arlington metropolitan area has a population of 6.8 million, which is the 7th largest metro area in the United States.
+The Dallas metropolitan area is much larger and is one of the fastest growing in the country.
+The 13-county Dallas- Fort Worth- Arlington metro area has a population of 6.8 million, which is the 7th largest metro area in the United States.

 Dallas has long been a major U.S. destination for legal and illegal Mexican immigrants.
-The southwestern and southeastern regions of the city, such as Oak Cliff, have a predominantly black and Hispanic population, with the southern region being predominantly black.
+The southwestern and southeastern regions of the city, such as Oak Cliff, have a predominantly black and Hispanic population, with the southern area being mostly black.
 The west and east portions are predominantly Hispanic.
-North Dallas is predominantly white.
+North Dallas is primarily white.

 Dallas is also home to the 12th largest lesbian, gay, bisexual and transgender population in the United States.

-The early history of Dallas saw it become a major boom city and a center of trade and business, which then moved into industrial industries.
+The early history of Dallas saw it become a significant boom city and a center of trade and business, which then moved into industrial industries.

 Dallas Population Growth